Am I hacked or not?Strongwood

 It is very difficult to break into a phone because it simply continuously changes the IP address from which you get the internet as you move.
 This means that a phone hack actually only happens when you are at home.
 Or when you are connected to your WiFi that has been hacked.
 It is also possible that someone has cloned your phone or had it in their hands to install something on it that makes everything transparent.

 How someone can often see what everything has on your phone is because you use Google Playstore / Google cloud or iCloud and the hacker has the data of this and thus has access to your data.

-It is always the case that an ANDRIOD or other type of phone is simply easy to hack and removing or detecting spyware on such a device is extremely difficult and often impossible to do yourself.
-If you have an IPHONE or an IOS / APPLE device, the chance that your phone contains spyware is considerably smaller.
-Make sure the device is always up-to-date and it is preferable not to use iCLOUD; then it is virtually impossible to use spyware undetected.
+It is always the case that an ANDROID or other type of phone is simply easy to hack.
+Removing or detecting spyware on such a device is extremely difficult and often impossible to do yourself.
+Do you have an IPHONE or an IOS/APPLE device?
+Then the chance that your phone contains spyware is considerably smaller.
+Make sure the device is always up-to-date and prefer not to use iCLOUD.
+Then it is virtually impossible to use spyware undetected.

 The chance that your phone has been hacked is present, but also fairly small here, but not if someone is really working with you and also has some money for it.

 Feel free to read our article about this: 10 Signs To Determine If Your Phone Has Spyware.

 3. Has my social media or other account been hacked?